HumanSignal/label-studio/docs/source/templates/audio_classification.md

 ## About the labeling configuration

-All labeling configurations must be wrapped in [`View`](/tags/view.html) tags.
+All labeling configurations must be wrapped in [View](/tags/view.html) tags.

 You can add a [header](/tags/header.html) to provide instructions to the annotator:
 ```xml
 <Header value="Listen to the audio:"></Header>
 ```

 Use the [Audio](/tags/audio.html) object tag to specify the type and the location of the audio clip.
-In this case, the audio clip is stored as a URL:
+In this case, the audio clip is stored with a `url` key in the data:
 ```xml
 <Audio name="audio" value="$url"></Audio>
 ```